the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-features.md

 (cl-leadership-features)=
-# Important features of leadership
+# Important Features of Leadership

 Leaders empower others to identify solutions and make their own decisions to address the challenges they face.